Catios: How to Build an Indoor Patio for Your Cat

 They come with bridges, hanging plants, and multi-level mazes.

 Your little feline friend might have spent her entire life indoors, but a small part of her will always be drawn to the outside world.
 The only problem?
 Dangers lurk in the great outdoors.
-Cats who run away from home might not always be able to find their way back, risk getting run over, attacked by other animals, or kidnapped.
+Cats who run away from home might not always be able to find their way back, risk getting run over, attacked by other animals, or picked up by a stranger.
 They're also prone to hunting wildlife, including birds and squirrels, and if you haven't gotten your sweet Tabby fixed, she might end up with a few kittens of her own.
-Outdoor cats also face disease, parasites and more.
-Studies have shown that indoor kitties tend to live decades longer, but the outdoors still calls to her wild instincts and her curious nature.
+Studies have shown that indoor cats tend to live decades longer, but the great outdoors still call to her wild instincts and her curious nature.

-First decide: What do you want out of the catio?
+How do you construct your own catio?
+First you'll need to decide what you want out of this space.
 Pre-made catios can be purchased online, or you can order catio designs and build the enclosures yourself with a handy checklist.
 Homebuilders in your area might also specialize in catio designs.
 Keep in mind that your cat is wily and determined.
 You will need to make sure that she can't squeeze through the fencing or dig under it.
 It's also a good idea to verify that you're allowed to build a catio extension on your house in your neighborhood.
 Finding the perfect catio design will depend on you, your cat, and your budget.
-Your cat will love the ability to explore and extend her territory!
+Your cat will love the ability to explore and extend her territory.